-As at 31 March 2022 s at rch 2021 Particulars Notional amounts Fair Value - Liabilities Notional amounts Fair Value - Liabilities Derivatives held for hedging andisk management purposes Cash flow hedge - Cross currency interest rate swaps 6,920.00 198.03 - - Total Derivative Financial Instruments 6,920.00 198.03 -
+As at 31 March 2022 s at rch 2021 Particulars Notional amounts Fair Value - Liabilities Notional amounts Fair Value - Liabilities Derivatives held for hedging andisk management purposes Cash flow hedge - Cross currency interest rate swaps 6,920.00 198.03 - Total Derivative Financial Instruments 6,920.00 198.03 - -

 The Company has a Board approved policy for entering into derivative transactions.
 Derivative transactions comprise of currency and interest rate swaps.
 The Company undertakes such transactions for hedging borrowings.
 The table above shows the fair values of derivative financial instruments recorded as liabilities together with their notional amounts.
-The notional amounts indicate the value of transactions outstanding at the year end and are not indicative of either the market risk or credit risk undertakes such transactions for nedging borrowings.
-The table above shows the fair values of derivative financial instruments reconotional amounts.
-The notional amounts indicate the value of transactions outstanding at the year end and are not indicative of either 2 As at 31 March 2022 As at 31 March 2021 15 Trade payables (i) total outstanding dues of micro enterprises and small enterprises 18.83 13.45 (ii) total outstanding dues of creditors other than micro enterprises and small enterprises 146.13 119.69 Total 164.96 133.14 As at As at Total outstanding dues of micro enterprises and small enterprises 31 March 2022 31 March 2021 a) Dues remaining unpaid to any supplier at the year end - Principal 18.83 13.45 - Interest on the above - - b) Interest paid in terms of Section 16 of the MSMED Act along with the amount of payment made to the supplier beyond the appointed day during the year - Principal paid beyond the appointed date - - - Interest paid in terms of Section 16 of the MSMED Act - - c) Amount of interest due and payable for the period of delay on payments made beyond the appointed day during the year - - d) Amount of interest accrued and remaining unpaid e) Further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, - - 13 2006
+The notional amounts indicate the value of transactions outstanding at the year end and are not indicative of either the market risk or credit risk.

+As at 31 March 2022 As at 31 March 2021 15 Trade payables (i) total outstanding dues of micro enterprises and small enterprises(ii) total outstanding dues of creditors other than micro enterprises and 18.83 13.45 small enterprises 146.13 119.69 Total 164.96 133.14 Total outstanding dues of micro enterprises and small enterprises As at 31 March 2021 a) Dues remaining unpaid to any supplier at the year end - Principal 18.83 13.45 Interest on the above b) Interest paid in terms of Section 16 of the MSMED Act along with the amount of payment made to the supplier beyond the appointed day during the year - - - Principal paid beyond the appointed date - - - Interest paid in terms of Section 16 of the MSMED Act - - c) Amount of interest due and payable for the period of delay on payments made beyond the appointed day during the year - - d) Amount of interest accrued and remaining unpaid - - e) Further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, - -

-Frade payable ageing schedule as at 31 March 2022
+Trade payable ageing schedule as at 31 March 2022

-Particulars Outstanding Outstanding for following periods from due date of payment
+Particulars Outstanding for following periods from due date of payment Total

 Less than 1 1-2 years 2-3 years More than 3

 year years

-(i) MSME 18.83 - - 18.83
+(i) MSME 18.83 - - - 18.83

 (ii) Others 146.13 - 146.13

 (iii) Disputed dues - MSME - - - - -

 (iv)Disputed dues - Others - - - - -

-Frade payable ageing schedule as at 31 March 2022
+Trade payable ageing schedule as at 31 March 2022

-Particulars Outstanding Total
+Particulars Outstanding for following periods from due date of payment Total

-Less than 1 1-2 years 2-3 years Mon More than 3
+Less than 1 1-2 years 2-3 years More than 3

 year years

-(i) MSME 13.45 - 13.45
+(i) MSME 13.45 - - - 13.45

 (ii) Others 119.69 - 119.69

 (iii) Disputed dues - MSME - - - - -

-(iv)Disputed dues - Others - - - 1 1
+(iv)Disputed dues - Others - - - - -

-Notes to financial statements for the year ended 31 March 2022 (Continued)
+Visage Holdings and Finance Private Limited Notes to financial statements for the year ended 31 March 2022 (Continued)